-We have included that last bit because some animals are breed for animal experimentation and never needed so they are killed.
+We have included that last bit because some animals are bred for animal experimentation and never needed so they are killed.
 These animals are often 100% healthy and never get to experience life outside of the laboratory.

-The response that we have had from this campaign show us that New Zealanders really do care about the animals who are used for research, testing and teaching.
+The response that we have had from this campaign shows us that New Zealanders really do care about the animals who are used for research, testing and teaching.
 NZAVS knows that we are a nation of animal lovers, we have just all been fed some misinformation regarding the necessity of animal testing.

-The proposed criteria for this policy includes that:
+The proposed criteria for this policy includes:

 • Retirement has to be the first option before any other is considered

 • The animals should go to willing and able rescue organisations to rehabilitate and rehome